77433 Real Estate Market Update | November 21, 2022

-We currently have 20 homes pending, with only 1 home sold in the last two weeks, averaging a sale price of $167 a square foot.
-One home sold over the asking price.
+We currently have 193 homes pending, with 44 homes sold in the last two weeks, averaging a sale price of $176 a square foot.
+Forty-four homes sold over the asking price, with one home selling 5% above the listing price.

 Jo's Two Cents